 Difficulties in the Western credit markets have impacted on all companies entering into banking credit arrangements.
-However, the company is not seeking bank finance at this time.
+However, the company has entered into scoping discussions with banking lenders as to the availability of suitable finance in regard to underground mine development.
+Preliminary discussions have been very positive and the company is working towards the objective of funding development principally from this source.